donaldlcx/AI_chatbot/README.md

 # Simple AI Chatbot (Spring 2023)

 A simple emotional support chatbot that detects user's negative emotions and extreme behavior tendencies.
+All the code was designed and completed by me, except for the part that connects to the free VTuber avatar (free "live2D" model).

 ## Overview